swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 postUrl(urlString: "mySite.xyz/myUnformattedUsErNAme")
 ```

-If `Binding` conforms to `RandomAccessCollection`, property-wrapper parameters can be used with `ForEach` to access collection elements directly in the `content` closure and enable property wrapper syntax in the closure body:
+What's more, if `Binding` conditionally conformed to `RandomAccessCollection`, property-wrapper parameters could be used with `ForEach` to access collection elements directly in the `content` closure and enable property-wrapper syntax in the closure body:

 ```swift
 struct MyView: View {